36 Hours in Nantes

 Lunch by Basilique Saint-Nicolas de Nantes

-The morning had stayed dry but after we visited the castle the rain started and we ducked in for lunch at Café du Passage, a cozy spot by Basilique Saint-Nicolas where we could sit outside but out of the rain.
-We took our time for lunch and it paid off as the sun came out soon after.
+The morning had stayed dry, but after we visited the castle, the rain started.
+We ducked in for lunch at Café du Passage, a cozy spot by Basilique Saint-Nicolas where we could sit outside but out of the rain.
+We took our time for lunch, and it paid off, as the sun came out soon after.

 Our lunch spot near Basilique Saint-Nicolas de Nantes